Add complete, 24/7 vet care

 Cats are very sensitive to strong smells, odors, and dust.
 If a cat parent notices their cat coughing a lot, try to reduce any incense, smoke, or strong detergent odors in the home.
 Thoroughly clean and vacuum carpets, hardwood floors, blinds, curtains, and couches.
 Regularly wash the bedding where the cat or kitten sleeps, too, even if that means the human's own bed.
 Tried that and still hear the little buddy coughing?
 An air filter may help reduce the dust and pollen in the air.

 Cat allergies could be the possible trigger if a cat coughing a lot.
-When a thorough cleaning of the home isn’t enough, antihistamines such as diphenhydramine (Benadryl) or cetirizine (Zyrtec) can help alleviate coughing symptoms.
-If a cat is still coughing intermittently, it would be a good idea to make an appointment at a full service veterinary office for some hands-on diagnostic testing.
+When a thorough cleaning of the home isn’t enough, antihistamines such as diphenhydramine or cetirizine can help alleviate coughing symptoms.
+If a cat is still coughing intermittently, it would be a good idea to consult a veterinarian for diagnostic testing or feline prescription medications.